The Tragedy of the Six Marys – Sun Myung Moon is the real Satan!!

 The Period Before and After the Founding of the Unification Church

 The translation of this chapter from the Japanese has not yet been re-done (except for pages 89-92 and pages 102-105 done in March 2018).
-About half of the text will be missing from the other pages.
+About half of the content will be missing from the other pages.
 Some photos and information have been added.
 The Japanese text can be found here.

 ▲ (front row) from the left

 李聖花 Lee Seong-hwa – real name is Choi Soon-wha (mother of Sam Park)

-李奇煥 Lee Kee-hwan was a member in Pusan in May 1953
+李奇煥 Lee Kee-hwan was a member in Busan in May 1953

 池承道 Chi Seung-do joined in Pyongyang in 1946

 玉相賢＊ (Ok Sang-hyun) – real name Ok Se-hyun.